Free: Assessment Does your website build trust with buyers and bring in revenue?

 Well-constructed titles do two important things:

-1. Include the primary keyword you’re trying to rank for.
+1. Include the primary keyword you’re trying to rank for

-2. Make people want to click or read the content.
+2. Make people want to click or read the content

-Headings are part of the code that creates the part of the page that your users actually see.
+Headings are part of the code that creates the part of the page that your visitors actually see.
 The on-page title of your HTML document will be wrapped in the <h2> tag, with your subheadings placed between <h2> and further subheadings wrapped in tags ranging from <h3> to <h6>.

 Because headings provide Google with a better idea of what the page is about as well as your pages’ structure, they are heavily weighted.
 Including a secondary keyword in your subheadings, for example, tells Google that you not only cover the main topic but also other parts of the topic and are hitting it from several angles.